 “I really want to learn to play guitar but it would be too hard to find a left handed guitar teacher “

 “I really want to learn to play guitar but I can’t because insert_crap_excuse “

+Then you get the left handed players who have already started but just seem to be making things incredibly hard on themselves.
 Last night I stumbled across a new player who was asking for left handed guitar tabs for Metallica’s ‘Enter Sandman’. /facepalm.
 To make matters worse one of the answers he got was to print out the tab and HOLD IT UP TO A MIRROR.
 The internet is apparently just chock full of idiots.

 Chord Diagrams for Left Handed Guitar Players

-Guitar Teachers ARE THE SAME for Left Handed Guitar Players
+Guitar Teachers Are the Same for Left Handed Guitar Players

 Again, no differences here.
-In fact it should be easier to learn from a right handed teacher as if they sit opposite you it is really straightforward to copy what they do as they will mirror you.
-Any teacher with an IQ higher than seven will be able to teach you – if anyone turns you away then you’ve dodged a bullet!
-Personally I have limited experience with guitar tutors but both of the two I have used in the past laughed at me when I asked them if it was a problem.
-See our article on ‘The Mirror Effect and Learning Guitar Left-Handed‘.
+In fact it should be easier to learn from a right handed teacher as if they sit opposite you it will be really straightforward to copy what they do as they will mirror you.
+Any tutor with a modicum of intelligence will be able to teach you – if anyone turns you away then be glad that you’ve dodged a bullet!
+Personally I have limited experience with guitar tutors, but both of the two I have used in my younger years laughed at me when I asked them if it was a problem.
+See our article on The Mirror Effect and Learning Guitar Left Handed.

 Left Hand is Right Hand

-Left Handed Guitar Players Have The Upper Hand
+Lefties Have The Upper Hand

 If you have read our post on the Top 9 Left Handed Guitarist Advantages you will have noticed that us lefties actually have a natural advantage over right handed players.
-A recent study for the National Institute of Sports and Physical Education in Paris found that left handed people have faster eye-hand coordination with their right hand than even right-handers do.
+A recent study at the National Institute of Sports and Physical Education in Paris found that left handed people have faster eye-hand coordination with their right hand than even right-handers do.
 So quit your whining!

 And that is it guys.
 The only significant difference is chord diagrams and to be honest if you can’t figure those out maybe you should go back to Guitar Hero.